velas/test-us/README.md

 Welcome to public testing of Velas products

 ### How to enter test session
-- In this repository, go to 'Issues", you will see 'test session #.. is open [date]', if the test session is closed, this means we do not review bug reports
+- In this repository, go to 'Issues", you will see 'test session #.. is open [date]', if the test session is closed, this means we are not currently reviewing new bug reports

 ### Scope